BBualdo/Life-is-a-Game/README.md

 13. Unauthorized users will see loading bars instead of flash of page content.
 I also don't lose styled on refresh, but I still lose font.
 Got to fix it.
 14. I decided to change font from custom BlenderProBold to Orbitron.
 That solved the problem.
 15. I restructurized my code a little and provided **Context** to handle the user authentication.
 Still have to implement middleware to protect unauthorized pages.
+16. Finally, I decided to use middleware-like approach.
+I made folder's group named _pages_ and there are 2 another groups: _auth_ and _protected_.
+Now, whenever user is logged in or not, layout in _pages_ group will decide where to redirect the user.